 - demographic data;

 - mission of the medium;

 - audience (segments) and audience segmentation strategy;

 - type of content and formats;

 - income model now and in the past;

 - income streams through the core audience, and other income streams (often business to business);

 - experiments conducted or planned;

 - financial status (according to interviewee);

-- ' factors contributing to success (according to interviewee).
+- factors contributing to success (according to interviewee).

-There are two important things to note on these questions - that are also relevant where a second reading the conclusions of this report:
+There are two important things to note on these questions - that are also relevant when reading the conclusions of this report:

-First, the research has aimed from the start to separate income streams that flow na from the mediums activities from income streams that are explored purely to general The first type of income is referred to as linked to the core audience, in line with the the medium.
-This also means that the audience segments targeted and content or for offered are in line with this mission.
-Here, you can think of advertisement income, spreselling content, reader revenue.
-The media business does not need to go to great I beyond what it would otherwise do.
-The second type of income is referred to as addirevenue streams; it aims mainly to generate income that supports the subsistence of media, and generally targets an entire difference customer group with products or convolution of themselves publish through the medium.
-Here, you can think of communic services for other businesses, or offering training on social media marketing.
+First, the research has aimed from the start to separate income streams that flow naturally from the mediums activities from income streams that are explored purely to generate income.
+The first type of income is referred to as linked to the core audience, in line with the mission of the medium.
+This also means that the audience segments targeted and content or formats offered are in line with this mission.
+Here, you can think of advertisement income, sponsorship, reselling content, reader revenue.
+The media business does not need to go to great lengths beyond what it would otherwise do.
+The second type of income is referred to as additional revenue streams; it aims mainly to generate income that supports the subsistence of the media, and generally targets an entire difference customer group with products or content they would not themselves publish through the medium.
+Here, you can think of communication services for other businesses, or offering training on social media marketing.

-The goal of separating these income streams from each other, is to assess whether resort to very different activities just to generate income.
-However, sometimes difficult to distinguish between these two types of income.
-An example is community stations, who develop content for local NGOs, but then also air it themselves as serv announcements.
+The goal of separating these income streams from each other, is to assess whether media often resort to very different activities just to generate income.
+However, sometimes it is difficult to distinguish between these two types of income.
+An example is community radio stations, who develop content for local NGOs, but then also air it themselves as service announcements.

-Secondly, a question was included to understand how the interviewee assessed the f status of the medium: is improving, the same, or going downward.
-Obviously, the an these questions are subjective.
+Secondly, a question was included to understand how the interviewee assessed the financial status of the medium: is improving, the same, or going downward.
+Obviously, the answers to these questions are subjective.
 This was done on purpose, to get more insight into the challenges that media managers face in terms of financial sustainability.